-- Another interesting facts about the elephant is that their skin can get sunburnt.
+- Another interesting facts about African elephants is that their skin can get sunburnt.
 That’s why you will often see them spraying themselves with water or taking a mud bath to cool off.
 Before leaving the waterhole they’ll cover themselves with dust in order to protect their skin from insects and the sun.

-Some other random interesting facts about the African elephant
+Some other random fun facts about African elephants

 - With their calm movements and imposing physical presence, these gentle giants are fascinating animals to watch, in addition they are very photogenic.
 However young calves are mostly very playful.
 You’ll often see them playing together, trying to find various uses for their trunks and sometimes be very brave and charge the safari vehicle, which at times is just hilarious.